Paper Airplane Launcher

 This is the amazing line up of flying launchers.
 My personal favorite was the rocket.
 It made a few remarkable twists in the air.

-Once the Dads got involved…well lets just say they moved past the simple folded ”V” Launcher and onto the paper clip.
+Once the Dads got involved…well lets just say the designs moved past the simple folded ”V” launcher and onto a fast flying paper clip.

 Now the kids were were shooting for distance!
 We had a great afternoon of creating and playing.
 I love that a simple rubber band and and upturned chair could evoke this much creativity!